At Carey, we are committed to fostering a learning environment and assessing academic performance based on merit.

-Students who need additional assistance should email the Office of the Registrar at email@example.com.
+Students who need additional assistance should contact the Office of the Registrar.

 Repeating a Course

-A graduate student may improve his or her cumulative GPA by repeating a maximum of three courses (not to exceed 6 credits) in which the student received a grade of C, C- or F. Although both courses will remain on the student’s permanent record, the last grade received will be the grade used to determine credit toward a degree and GPA.
-The first and second attempt will be recorded with both the grade earned and the symbol R to denote it has been repeated.
+A graduate student may improve their cumulative GPA by repeating a maximum of three courses (not to exceed 6 credits) in which the student received a grade of C, C-, or F. Although both courses will remain on the student’s permanent record, the last grade received will be the grade used to determine credit toward a degree and GPA.
+The first and second attempts will be recorded with both the grade earned and the symbol R to denote it has been repeated.
 The repeat must be in the same course and must be taken at the Johns Hopkins Carey Business School.